mrtnmueller/LeagueTimer/README.md

 ### Windows Executable
-Download the .zip file from http://downloads.the-enlightened.de/LeagueTimer/, unzip and start the app.
+Download the .zip file from http://downloads.the-enlightened.de/LeagueTimer/, unzip and install the app.
 All required components (.net runtime) will be loaded automatically.

 ### Source
 Download the source as zip or "Clone to Windows".
 You can also setup Git manually and